jiftoo/Kobra_Neo_Firmware/README.md

+#### Modified (again) Anycubic Kobra Neo V1.33 Firmware

+Decided to fork TheUnlimited64's linear advance mod to test it out and reduce the driver current while I'm at it.
+800 mA get my motor really hot and 600 mA is the stock setting.
+I set the current 20 mA above stock as a compromise (eyeballed really).

 #### Modified Anycubic Kobra Neo V1.33 Firmware

 I modified jokubasver's version of the kobra neo firmware and seems like got Lin_Advance working.
 Also I increased the acceleration.
 Can't say if it's safe to run, so run on own risk